woojoo666/arcana-notes/Readme.md

 Axis Programming Language
 ==========================

 Axis is a simple and intuitive language for describing distributed applications.
-Axis follows the [actor model](https://en.wikipedia.org/wiki/Actor_model), which basically means that every object is independent, like cells in a body, or servers in a network.
+Axis follows the [actor model](https://en.wikipedia.org/wiki/Actor_model), meaning that every object is independent, like cells in a body or servers in a network.
 This allows for programs to be fast, flexible, and scalable.
 However, while most actor-model languages rely on message passing, Axis is [reactive](https://en.wikipedia.org/wiki/Reactive_programming), meaning that objects and values are bound to each other, so that a change in one will ripple through the network and update the rest.
 This allows for the programmer to focus on defining data relationships instead of message passing, keeping the language high-level and easy to use while maintaining highly concurrent execution.

 before delving into the mechanics, here's a brief taste of what's possible.
-These should be relatively understandable if you know javascript,
+Here's how to return the [height of a binary tree](https://stackoverflow.com/a/2603707/1852456).
+The syntax should be relatively understandable if you know python or javascript

-	// returns the height of a binary tree
 	binaryTreeHeight: tree >>
 		tag #height.

 		// calculate height of all nodes
 		for node in tree.nodes:
-			node.#height: Math.max(node.left.#height | 0, node.right.#height | 0) + 1    // return height of left or right subtree + 1
+			node.#height: Math.max(node.left.#height | 0, node.right.#height | 0) + 1    // define our height as the height of our left or right subtree + 1

 		=> tree.#height   // return height of root node

 Notice how this would normally require recursion in any imperative/functional language, but in Axis we only need a simple for-loop.
-It doesn't matter in what "order" the nodes are being traversed in the for-loop, the result will always be the same.
+It doesn't matter in what "order" the for-loop traverses the nodes, the result is always the same.
 This is a core idea: in Axis, we don't specify order.
 With recursion, we would need to specify the traversal order, eg "first find the height of the left and right subtree, and then find the height of the parent".
 In Axis, we simply define the relationships between data, and the answer works itself out.
 This is explored more deeply in the "Feedback" section, where we give more examples showing how algorithms in Axis can be cleaner and simpler than their functional or imperative counterparts.

 In addition, because everything is unordered, everything can execute independently and concurrently.
-This makes Axis is perfect for defining web services and applications.
+This makes Axis perfect for defining web services and applications.
 A lot of the complications attributed to web programming, like routing, HTTP requests, and asynchronous callbacks, completely disappear when using Axis.

-For example, we can host a chat server using the following (don't worry the syntax is explained in the "Mechanics" sections, )
+For example, we can host a chat server using the following (syntax will be explained in later sections)

 	messages: collector(file: 'messages.axis')   // all messages, saved to permanent storage
 	activeUsers: collector